umass-cs-230/230-lab-cache/README.md

 the function invocations that lead to an error in reverse order.
 Reading from the bottom up can help when the stack traces get large.

-In the `output.txt` file generated, you can also find a section that looks something like this:
+In the `memcheck_example.txt` file generated, you can also find a section that looks something like this:

 ```